 Activity(ies)/method(s) performed to accomplish goal: (including time frame for completion)

 1.

 2.

 3.

-1.
+4.

 5.

-Ad ditional:
+Ad lditional:

 Resources necessary to accomplish goal/activity(ies) proposed:

-☐ Program funds for conference/workshop
+Program funds for conference/workshop

 Program funds for travel

 ☐ Individual faculty development funds

 Release time

 ☐ Sub pay

 ☐ No resources

 Other: Click here to enter text.

-7 This goal was established due to the following feedback/review/or self-assessment: D Kev view of Goal Achievement at end of Academic Year: IЦ Goal Achieved \sqcup Goal Partially Achieved Unable to Achieve Goal for the following reason: Review of Course Syllabi and Materials reflects goal achievement Naı me of Supervisor: By checking this box, you are signing this form electronically.
-You agree your electronic
+\triangleright This goal was established due to the following feedback/review/or self-assessment: R Review of Goal Achievement at end of Academic Year: Goal Achieved ۱г Goal Partially Achieved ╽⋷ Unable to Achieve Goal for the following reason: - ١г Review of Course Syllabi and Materials reflects goal achievement ╽┖ Review of Course Syndon and Materials reflects goal achievement Name of Supervisor: 1. - · · · · L By checking this box, you are signing this form electronically.
+You agree your electronic signature is the legal equivalent of your manual signature on this form.